 “Without a doubt, the IRS will be tackling 1099 information reporting requirements for cryptocurrency exchanges themselves next.
 Currently, there is no standard as to which type of 1099 cryptocurrency exchanges need to be giving their customers.
 Some give customers 1099-Ks, and some give nothing at all.
 This will change in coming months as the IRS is expected to release stricter guidance within the year.”

 – David Kemmerer, CEO of CryptoTrader.Tax, a cryptocurrency tax calculator and software solution

 Coinbase, one of the largest crypto exchanges, changed from sending out 1099-Ks to 1099-MISCs in November 2020.

 In 2014, the IRS announced that all cryptocurrencies should be considered property and therefore follow tax reporting rules similar to real estate.

-Considering the enthusiasm returning to cryptocurrencies in 2019, the IRS is taking a more active role in enforcing its share of those profits.
-Now that we’re in 2020, we need to keep these recent changes in mind and be ready both to adhere to best practices, as well as adapt to whatever changes might still be coming our way.
+Considering the enthusiasm returning to cryptocurrencies in 2020, the IRS is taking a more active role in claiming its share of those profits.
+Now that we’re in 2021, we need to keep these recent changes in mind and be ready both to adhere to best practices, as well as adapt to whatever changes might still be coming our way.

 “Crypto is not [always] easy [to figure out from a tax perspective].
 Any professional who tells you otherwise may lack the acumen to be able to accurately perform the necessary calculations and of course, provide proper tax advice.
-As they say, you don’t know what you don’t know, and that is the biggest issue with reporting crypto both for pro’s and taxpayers.
-This is changing as education increases and organizations like the Blockchain Accountants Association (gobaa.org) are leading this drive.”
+As they say, you don’t know what you don’t know, and that is the biggest issue with reporting crypto both for pro’s and taxpayers.”

 – Joshua Azran, Founder of Azran Financial